Gasoline and diesel usage and pricing: Fuel prices in the United States

 In 2008, a report by Cambridge Energy Research Associates stated that 2007 had been the year of peak gasoline usage in the United States, and that record energy prices would cause an "enduring shift" in energy consumption practices.
 According to the report, in April fuel consumption had been lower than a year before for the sixth straight month, suggesting 2008 would be the first year US usage declined in 17 years.
 The total annual distance driven in the US began declining in 2006.

 After Hurricane Katrina and Hurricane Rita, gas prices started rising to record levels.
 Increases in crude oil prices significantly predict the growth of real gross domestic product (GDP), but increases in natural gas prices do not.
 In August 2005, after Hurricane Katrina, spot market gas prices surged past 11 $/GJ, and by 22 September 2005, before Hurricane Rita's landfall, had risen to 14 $/GJ.

 In the fifteen years prior to the 1973 oil crisis, gasoline prices in the U.S. had lagged behind inflation.

 A May 2004 report by the Government Accountability Office (GAO) on petroleum industry mergers from the 1990s to 2004 found that the mergers increased companies' ability to influence prices.

 In early 2020, the national average gas price dropped to $1.73 per gallon.
 In 2021, it rose to $3.01/gallon, and by June 2022 reached over $5/gallon, with some areas reporting $6/gallon.
 Prices later declined but fluctuated through late 2022.

+In March 2026, average gasoline prices in the United States rose above $4 per gallon for the first time since 2022, driven largely by disruptions to global oil supply.